Kingdom of Cusco: Hanan Cusco

 Inca Roca (c.
 1350) was the first ruler who used the term "Inka" to refer to himself, which meant monarch or emperor, but as is known, it is also used to refer to the ethnic group, and during the empire, to the royalty and some members of the nobility.
-Before this, it was most likely that Cusco's rulers simply had the title of sinchis or curacas, like almost every chiefdom at the time.
+Before this, it was most likely that Cusco's rulers simply had the title of sinchis or curacas, like almost every polity at the time.

-Due to the political turmoil in the capital, several ayllus rebelled against the new government, among them the Mascas whose chief, Cusi Huaman, was a sympathizer of the Hurin dynasty; the uprising had no effect and after a bloody battle he was jailed in Cusco.
+Due to the political turmoil in the capital, several ayllus rebelled against the new government, among them the Mascas whose kuraka, Cusi Huaman, was a sympathizer of the Hurin dynasty; the uprising had no effect and after a bloody battle he was jailed in Cusco.
 The sinchis of the Muyna and Pinagua peoples, Muyna Pongo and Huaman Tupac respectively, took advantage of the occasion and tried to gain independence, failing right after the first combat, where the first one died and the second one fled, never to be seen again.
 (Note: Some sources describe these conflicts as conquests rather than rebellions.)

 After these events, Inca Roca led an expedition through Quiquijana and conquered the town of Caytomarca, which he would eventually lose due to leaving no garrison behind.
 He also conquered the people of Pumatambo, to the southwest, where he travelled and visited for a few days the temples that were there.

-The Chankas, positioned on the limits of the Apurimac River after the defeat of the Quechuas, were now in a threatening position to invade both Cusco and the Ayarmaca chiefdom.
-Probably confident in their victories until then, they weren't prepared for the sudden attack by the forces of Inca Roca, who recruited mercenaries from the Canas and Canchis independent chiefdoms, making them flee all the way back to Andahuaylas.
+The Chankas, positioned on the limits of the Apurimac River after the defeat of the Quechuas, were now in a threatening position to invade both Cusco and the Ayarmaca kingdom.
+Probably confident in their victories until then, they weren't prepared for the sudden attack by the forces of Inca Roca, who recruited mercenaries from the Canas and Canchis independent polities, making them flee all the way back to Andahuaylas.
 Many years later, he rearmed his army and led another expedition that headed northeast to the Paucartambo River, conquering the surrounding towns but not passing through the "ceja de selva" (highland jungle), these were the first coca chacras that the Incas had.

 One of the first things that Inca Roca did during his government was to replace his home at the Inticancha with a new palace he built in the Hanan half of the city, where the twelve-angled stone was put, thus giving rise to the tradition that each Sapa Inca had to build his official residence instead of occupying the same one as his predecessor (i.e., the temple of the sun).
 He improved Cusco by building canals for the Saphy and Tullumayo rivers to run through the heart of the city until both merge on the Huatanay, the valley's main river, using stone slabs that are still present today.
 He also mandated for the young members of the nobility to be instructed in the use of weapons and quipus,and according to Garcilaso, he was the one that founded the first Yachaywasi.